Course Outline

 • Mobile security through certificates

-• Reasons for creating fault tolerance in government systems
+• Reasons to create fault tolerance in government networks

 • Planning for fault tolerance in network design